[?] Subscribe To This Site

 Frozen Vegetables

-Are frozen vegetables better than fresh?
+Is frozen produce better than fresh?
 Vegetables start to lose nutrients as soon as they are picked.

 Vegetables for commercial packaging are not picked as early as those that will be shipped fresh around the globe and are able to ripen on the vine longer.